 Le Keller – Another hardcore cruise club where fetish fans can delight in extreme events with a focus on Bondage, Fisting, and S&M. A rigorous dress code is in place to ensure maximum pleasure.
 A historic club which has been a core part of the Paris gay scene for over 40 years with all the equipment you could dream of…and then some.

-E20 Entre Deux Eaux – Gay nude bar in Paris where everyone including the bartender bares all.
-Sexy hot guys, friendly atmosphere and pretty unique.
+E20 Entre Deux Eaux – Gay nude bar in Paris where everyone, including the bartenders, bares all.
+Sexy hot guys, friendly atmosphere, and pretty unique.
 It’s also the smallest cruise bar in Paris, so the action is pretty easy to come by even if it’s quiet.

 Bunker Paris – Sleazy cruise lounge for fetish fans.
 Brush up on your hanky code before going so you can know what you’re getting into.
-Events covering every fetish imaginable – and some we didn’t even know existed.
-A hardcore venue with prison theme, cabins, sling and dark room.
+The kinky events here cover every fetish imaginable – and some we didn’t even know existed — a hardcore venue with prison theme, cabins, sling, and darkroom.

 MicMan Bar – A small gay sex club in Paris with sling and cubicle in the basement.
 Very small and popular with macho guys and bears, but very friendly.

 La Mine – A good cruise bar for those curious but initiated in the fetish world.
-A standard almost trendy bar out front with street side seating and daily Happy Hour.
-Out the back is fun fetish play zone that many guys here will be happy to show you.
-Look out on their website for specific events which tend to draw a crowd.
+A standard almost trendy bar out front with street-side seating and daily Happy Hour.
+Out the back is a fun fetish play zone that many guys here will be happy to show you.
+Look out on their website for specific events that tend to draw a crowd.